+Leveraging our deep understanding of antiviral drug development, nucleos(t)ide chemistry, biology, biochemistry and virology, we are developing novel product candidates to treat single stranded ribonucleic acid, or ssRNA, viruses, which are a prevalent cause of serious viral diseases.
 To address a variety of infections caused by RNA viruses, we are advancing product candidates that are designed to directly inhibit viral replication by blocking the synthesis of viral RNA.
-Derived from our nucleotide prodrug platform, these product candidates are designed to have advantageous characteristics and features including: enhanced antiviral activity and selectivity, well tolerated profiles, convenience of once or twice daily oral administration and efficient, scaleable and reproducible manufacturing, as well as long shelf life for potential stockpiling.
+Product candidate characteristics include: enhanced antiviral activity and selectivity, well tolerated profiles, convenience of once or twice daily oral administration and efficient, scaleable and reproducible manufacturing, as well as long shelf life for potential stockpiling.

 Atea is a clinical stage biopharmaceutical company focused on discovering, developing and commercializing oral therapies to address the unmet medical needs of patients with serious viral infections.
 Currently, Atea is focused on the development of orally-available antiviral agents for serious viral infections, including severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus that causes COVID-19, and hepatitis C virus (HCV).